gautierenaud/quines/README.md

 * add mutation mechanisms
 * add neuronal network
 * mix quines
+* absorb code

 ## 01 Simple quine

 This directory contains a simple quine, that will display it contents.

+## 02 Cleaner quine

+Tried to have several chunks of hex encoded code, instead of one big string.